Softly Constrained Denoisers for Diffusion Models Applied to Partial Differential Equations: Related work

-\paragraph{Soft Inductive Biases} \citet{finzi_soft_2021} propose using ``dual path'' layers to build a neural network, where one path uses a hard-constrained layer, e.g.\ a rotationally equivariant layer, and the other uses a more ``relaxed'' layer.
-By assigning a lower prior probability to the relaxed path, a soft inductive bias towards solutions that satisfy the constraint is imposed, without restricting the possible hypothesis space for the neural network.
+\paragraph{Soft inductive biases} \citet{finzi_soft_2021} propose using ``dual path'' layers to build a neural network, where one path uses a hard-constrained layer and the other uses a more ``relaxed'' layer.
+By assigning a lower prior probability to the relaxed path, a soft inductive bias towards constraint-compliant solutions is imposed, without restricting the possible hypothesis space for the neural network. \looseness-2